pavliuc75/Front_Grocery_Android/README.md

 Each list is automatically assigned a unique 4 digits code that can be shared with others in seconds.
 Other people can simply input this code into the app and get access to the list.
-The user also to generate his own list.
+The user can also generate his own list.

 ### MoSCoW: